CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

   ![A screenshot to Enable Staging](../media/Aspose.Words.12ee924b-aa27-4137-9af5-6e5d681a1e05.007.png)

 1. Similarly, right click on **PO** query.
 Select **Enable staging** to remove the check mark.
-1. Note: We do not have to disable staging for the other 3 queries because Enable Load was disabled in Power BI Desktop (from where these queries were copied from).
+   -Note: We do not have to disable staging for the other 3 queries because Enable Load was disabled in Power BI Desktop (from where these queries were copied from).
 1. Select **Supplier** query.
 1. On the bottom right corner select “**+**” next to **Data destination**.
 1. Select Lakehouse from the dialog.